The Big Green Sucker - This cloth really sucks.

 Using the Sucker

-It's important to read our instructions in the packaging, so before the first use, give it a machine wash and then run it through the tumble dryer.
-This is due to the lint it can sometimes give out (an issue with anything as plush as this).
-The linting does stop and this first wash/dry certainly helps it a lot.
+It's important to read our instructions in the packaging, so before the first use, give it a machine wash with our Microfibre Wash and then run it through the tumble dryer.
+Like any plush towel, it can sometimes initially lint, but the linting stops after this first wash/dry.

 Convertible Soft Tops

 Soft tops require a different approach that The Big Green Sucker is just awesome for.
-Don't ever rub it across the convertible roof, instead, simply open it up and lie it down on the surface and gently dab the towels surface to "blot" all the water into the towel.
-Lift it up and lower it onto the next section, turning it over to the fresh side when you're half way done and continue till all the water is mopped into it.
+Don't ever rub it across the convertible roof, as the materials will fight each other.
+Instead, simply open it up and lie it down on the surface and gently pat the towels surface to "blot" all the water into the towel.
+Lift it up and turn to the other side of the towel for the next section, and continue this pat and turn method around the roof till all the water is mopped up into it.

 We love this towel and after using it, you may begin to feel like we do at times, in that the chamois is dead...
 Long live the Sucker!